Alex-Tabakian/CSCE-580/ProjectA/ProjectInfo.md

             Model number 4 with a batch size of 32 and a learning rate of 1e-3 preformed the best since it had the highest valudation accuracy.
         Part (d) - 2 pt
         Report the test accuracy of your best model.
 You should only do this step once.
+            The valudation accuracy of test 4 was 89.66%.
+This experiment shows that the learning rate had a noticable affect on accuracy while batch size did not seem to affect the accuracy much.
 Part C. Transfer Learning [15 pt]